 Secondly I am a transportation engineer developing software for high temperature thermoscopy and transportation planning.
 I implement sensors, models, simulations and algorithms in software.
 I usually work for engineering companies who pose real-world problems and I find solutions and provide software implementations.

-The actual programming of my larger projects has been done in C++, C#, Java and Python.
+I am predominantely programming in C++, C#, Java and Python.

 Currently 5 publications available.